 Check your water daily and top up as required.
 Don’t forget your windscreen washer fluid level and keep windows and mirrors clean.

 A lot of modern cars might seem complicated to look at under the bonnet, but you can still carry out these simple checks to help keep you safe on the road.

-If you are going out with friends, agree on a designated driver and buy them non-alcoholic drinks all night as part of the deal.
-If you are spending an evening out and having a few drinks, don’t assume you will be safe to drive in the morning.
-Alcohol can stay in the bloodstream well after your last drink and you may fail a breathalyser test if stopped.
+If you’re driving home after a night out, don’t be tempted to drink.
+If you are going out with friends, agree on a designated driver.
+Also, don’t assume you will be safe to drive in the morning.
+Alcohol can stay in the bloodstream many hours after your last drink and you may fail a breathalyser test if stopped.